Tell me more ×

 If they say they will pay you when the new contract is in place, then at least you have a written commitment that the hours you work will be paid and your chances of winning a court case are improved if they refuse to pay.
 At that point you might tell them that you can only continue without being paid until a particular date.
 After all you have bills to pay and need to have food and electricity and all that.
 If they would let you get overdue on your bills because someone is on vacation, then cut the cord and find a better gig.

 If you feel you have to leave the project to find paying work as they keep delaying, then the only work you should do after making that decision is to get the project in shape to hand over (make sure changes are checked in and create documentation so they know where it stands and where to find things).
-Then you can leave like a professional which may help you later in your career as people remember when someone leaves badly and you never knw when someone who works there might be a hiring offical at a different company in two or three years.
+Then you can leave like a professional which may help you later in your career as people remember when someone leaves badly and you never know when someone who works there might be a hiring officially at a different company in two or three years.
 It always pays to not leave an undecipherable mess behind not matter how angry you are.

 Strictly (and legally) speaking, you should't be working at all if you don't have a contract in place.
 By this I mean - if your current work is not covered by a contract (current or past), you should stop working.
 If you have a contract that says that work will roll-on - that it will continue automatically on the same terms (and there is no later contract that doesn't have these words), then you do have a contract that covers your current work and you can invoice your client under normal terms (and there is no need to insist on an extension).
 If this is not the case - stop working at once (after explaining matters to your client).